 The Launch.exe file is not a Windows core file.
 There is no file information.
 Launch.exe is digitally signed.
 The software is loaded during the Windows boot process (see Registry key: Run, MACHINE\Run, MACHINE\User Shell Folders, User Shell Folders).
 The file has a digital signature.
-Launch.exe is able to record keyboard and mouse inputs and manipulate other programs.
+Launch.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.

 Recommended: Identify Launch.exe related errors